slindsey001/slindsey001.github.io/ai-documentation-agent.md

 - Docs-as-Code
 - AI-Assisted Review Systems
 - Technical Documentation Workflows
+- Prompt Design & Evaluation

 ---

+## Key Focus Areas

+- AI-assisted documentation workflows
+- Prompt design and review iteration
+- Git-aware workflow automation
+- Developer onboarding documentation
+- Technical review systems
+- Documentation consistency and scalability

+---

+## Lessons Learned

+One challenge was making sure the review output stayed useful without becoming overly verbose or repetitive.
+A large part of the prompt iteration process focused on improving clarity, consistency, and the overall usefulness of the feedback for technical writers.

+---

 ## Outcome

 This project explored practical applications of AI-assisted workflows within technical documentation environments, with an emphasis on scalability, consistency, and developer-focused documentation operations.
-The workflow concepts and tooling experiments were adopted across the documentation team to help streamline review processes and reduce manual documentation overhead.
+The resulting workflow concepts and review patterns were adopted across the documentation team to help streamline review processes, improve consistency, and reduce manual documentation overhead.